Towards Trustworthy Wi-Fi CSI-based Sensing: Systematic Evaluation of Adversarial Robustness

-Attackers with transmission capabilities can escalate from passive inference to active disruption by injecting crafted RF signals into the environment.
-These signal injection or \textbf{spoofing} attacks are, by definition, \emph{physically realizable}, since they operate directly through the wireless channel and therefore must obey its propagation, synchronization, and power constraints.
+Attackers with transmission capabilities can escalate from passive inference to active disruption by injecting crafted signals into the environment.
+These signal injections are, by definition, \emph{physically realizable}, since they operate directly in the wireless channel and therefore must obey its propagation, synchronization, and power constraints.
 By distorting the measured channel state, such attacks can degrade or deny the availability of legitimate sensing systems \cite{qiao_phycloak_2016, sharma_wi-spoof_2025}.
-Similar mechanisms may also be used defensively, for example, by injecting controlled noise to mask sensitive user motion or suppress unwanted inference \cite{argyriou_obfuscation_2023}.
+Similar mechanisms may also be used defensively, e.g., injecting controlled noise to mask sensitive user motion or suppress unwanted inference \cite{argyriou_obfuscation_2023}.